 We are committed to building a true partnership, and the PCCS team is available to discuss our thinking on portfolio construction strategies.

 Robert joined Picton Mahoney Asset Management in December 2019.
 Past roles include Vice President, ETF Leader at BlackRock and Sales Associate at PIMCO.
-Robert has an MBA from the University of Toronto, Rotman School of Management and holds the Chartered Financial Analyst, Chartered Alternative Investment Analyst and Chartered Investment Manager designations.
+Robert has an MBA from the University of Toronto, Rotman School of Management and holds the Chartered Financial Analyst and Chartered Alternative Investment Analyst designations.